remarkjs/remark-git-contributors/readme.md

 ### Inject

-Injecting a contributors section is opt-in: if a `Contributors` heading is not found in the Markdown (case- and level-insensitive), the plugin doesn’t do anything, unless [`appendIfMissing`][api] is set.
+Injecting a contributors section is opt-in: if a `Contributors` heading is not found in the markdown (case- and level-insensitive), the plugin doesn’t do anything, unless [`appendIfMissing`][api] is set.

 If the Git repository has many contributors, it is recommended to have them